 We recommend that the test be taken at least four weeks before the application is due to allow time for the scores to be sent to HUC-JIR.
 Scores need to be received in order to schedule an interview.
 GRE scores are only valid for five years.
 Candidates with a prior degree from HUC-JIR, Ph.D. or Masters degree (post-Bachelor) from an accredited institution that required a GRE score for admission may be exempt from submitting a current GRE score.
 Please email email@example.com with a request to exempt from this requirement.

 International applicants for whom English is not the first language must take the Test of English as a Foreign Language (TOEFL).
 The TOEFL is administered by the Educational Testing Service (ETS) in approximately 100 centers outside the United States.
 See the information available at: www.ets.org/toefl.
 Please note that the TOEFL exam is not a substitute for the GRE.
 The TOEFL school code for HUC-JIR is 1291.

 We will send you access to Part 2 after your Preliminary Interview is complete, including more in depth and program-specific questions.
 All application materials, including Part 2 of your application, letters of references, transcripts and test results, must be received by the deadline in order to be offered an admissions interview.

 Please respond to each of the following questions separately.
 Limit your response to the three questions to a total of six double-spaced, typed pages.

 A simple portrait to help us recognize you when you visit and maintain our campus security.

-The Joint MA program in Education and Nonprofit Management requires a Hebrew language proficiency equivalent to two years of college-level Modern Hebrew, as demonstrated by performance on the Hebrew Proficiency and Placement Examination.
+The Joint MA program in Education and Nonprofit Management requires a Hebrew language capacity equivalent to one year of college-level Modern Hebrew, as demonstrated by performance on the Hebrew Capacity Examination.
 Learn more.